lizeren/lizeren.github.io/_posts/2024-12-13-codeql-part2.md

       - modelgenerator`
 ```
 Excludes queries tagged with `modeleditor` or `modelgenerator`, which are typically used for internal tooling or query generation.

+Note: You can use the codeql resolve queries /path/to/suite.qls command to see which queries are selected by a query suite definition.